 - The United States was ready to work constructively with Russia at the BCC session that was scheduled for November 2022, which Russia abruptly canceled.
 Contrary to Russian claims, all topics Russia identified for discussion were on the agenda.

 - We remain ready for constructive engagement today.
 Such engagement is an important element of nuclear stability.

-Fact: Russia’s war in Ukraine does not provide a valid basis for Russian noncompliance with the New START Treaty
+Fact: Russia’s war against Ukraine does not provide a valid basis for Russian noncompliance with the New START Treaty

 - The strong U.S. and international response to Russia’s unprovoked invasion of Ukraine does not absolve Russia of responsibility to fulfill its legal obligations under New START.

-- Nuclear stability is especially important in time of crisis, and the United States will continue working to maintain it.
+- Nuclear stability is especially important in times of crisis, and the United States will continue working to maintain it.